barbooosa/barbooosa/README.md

-Olá, sou João Pedro Barbosa Moreira,tenho 18 anos Aluno de Engenharia de Software - 3° Período - UniEvangélica Trabalho com NodeJs utilizando o framework Express
-Dev Web
+Hi, I'm João Pedro Barbosa Moreira, I have 18 years old and I'm a student of Software Engineer I'm a Web Developer and I code with Javascript using Node Js and the framework express for 2 years